 The petition gathered over 300 organizations as co-petitioners and 1,500 signatures; It was delivered in person to Ottawa on October 29, 2018, by WRAP and a group of Yazidi women.
 MP Jenny Kwan tabled the petition that day in the House of Commons.
 The government has yet to answer our call.

-During this time director Moira Simpson was filming our efforts to obtain trauma care and made a documentary, The Least We Can Do, which was completed July, 2020.
+During this time documentary filmmaker Moira Simpson was filming these efforts to obtain trauma care and working with WRAP created The Least We Can Do, which was completed July, 2020.

-We recently heard from a Yazidi friend that thousands of Yazidi are now returning to Sinjar in Northern Iraq/Kurdistan.
+Starting in the spring of 2020, thousands of Yazidi have been returning to Sinjar in Northern Iraq/Kurdistan.
 (Hundreds of thousands of Yazidi people were displaced into refugee camps in Iraq as they ran for their lives to escape the 2014 genocide by ISIS.)
-WRAP is now urging the Canadian government to assist the Yazidi who are in desperate circumstances as they return home.
+WRAP urged the Canadian government to assist the Yazidi who are in desperate circumstances as they return home.

-Sinjar is a land shattered by ISIS: bombed out buildings, the infrastructure destroyed.
+Sinjar is a land shattered by ISIS: bombed out buildings, the infrastructure destroyed, and hundreds of thousands of landmines remain from the war.
 No security, almost no clean water, electricity, hospitals, homes or schools and deeply inadequate medical care.
 They are experiencing oppressive Covid-19 policies and procedures which interfere with medical care and the Yazidi women and girls are suffering ongoing severe trauma from torture.
-And ISIS planted hundreds of thousands of landmines there in 2017 as they retreated from Sinjar during the war.

 To contact us firstname.lastname@example.org